james-jamshed/Craving/README.md

 ## Project Status

 This project is currently in active development.
 I'm actively working on adding new features and improving existing ones.
-Feel free to reach out if you have any suggestions or contributions!
+Feel free to reach out if you have any suggestions or contributions....!